 My main research is developing several stream temperature models.
 The emphasis is on statistical modeling at the scale of the contiguous United States.

 - TempEst 1 estimates current/historic stream temperatures without local field data.
 It uses a machine learning (random forest) model, trained on the USGS gage network, with publicly-available satellite remote sensing data to estimate monthly mean stream temperatures across the contiguous United States.
-Model description and citation
+Model description and citation - Code

-Stream Thermal Regime
+Stream Thermal Regimes

 Modeling stream temperature through application of a stream thermal regime requires studying the stream thermal regime.
 In particular, TempEst 2’s SCHEMA approach depends on having a high-accuracy quantification of the seasonal thermal regime through an annual temperature cycle function.
 That is the subject of “Improved annual temperature cycle function for stream seasonal thermal regimes”, which introduces the “three-sine function” for accurately quantifying stream seasonal thermal regimes across diverse environments such as mountain and desert streams.
 Three-sine seasonal thermal regimes can be automatically fitted to temperature data using the rtseason Python package.
+There is also an R implementation.

 Software